Vankata453/supertux-launcher/README.md

 * [Electron](https://github.com/electron/electron) - the main module the launcher is mostly built on.

+* [Electron Forge](https://github.com/electron/electron) - used to build the setup executables.

 * [Bootstrap](https://github.com/twbs/bootstrap) - used to help with modern front-end appearance in various ways.

 * [wget-improved](https://github.com/bearjaws/node-wget) - used for GitHub download requests, since they use redirects.

 * [is-online](https://github.com/sindresorhus/is-online) - helps check if the machine is actually online, not if it has any active connections, despite them not actually connecting you to the internet.

+All of these modules and scripts are licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Check it for more details.

 ## Contribution